 John Hancock needed a check-up.
-New-York Historical’s portrait of the famed signer of the Declaration of Independence and the first governor of Massachusetts is going to be on view as part of the upcoming exhibition, Beyond Midnight: Paul Revere (opening Sept.
-6).
+New-York Historical’s portrait of the famed signer of the Declaration of Independence and the first governor of Massachusetts is on view as part of the exhibition Beyond Midnight: Paul Revere.
 However, before it gets installed, the Museum’s Paintings Conservation Lab wanted to learn more about it.
 New-York Historical actually knows very little about the oil-on-canvas work, which was acquired as a gift in 1945 from Mrs. Edward Van Zandt Lane.
 It was executed by an unknown artist and is a copy of John Singleton Copley’s 1765 portrait, currently at the Museum of Fine Arts, Boston.
 But we do have a new tool to aid our detective work: New-York Historical’s first portable X-ray fluorescent (pXRF) spectrometer.

 XRF analysis has been available since the 1960s and in use in the museum world since the late 1980s.
 It works by using X-ray beams to excite the electrons of atoms in a sample of material—in our case, the paint layers on the portrait.
 When the electrons in the atoms are excited, energy is released.
 Since the amount of energy released is unique to each element, this technique can identify which elements are present in the paint.
 Also key: XRF is a non-destructive technique.
 In the past, our only options for analyzing samples were looking at them under a high-powered microscope (a very slow process) or mechanically removing a tiny sample of paint with a scalpel.